-In the UK healthcare environment, transitioning from paper medical records to digital systems marks a significant shift towards safer, more efficient, and patient-focused care.
+In the modern US healthcare environment, transitioning from paper medical records to digital systems marks a significant shift toward safer, more efficient, and patient-focused care.
 Although this change may seem challenging, electronic health records (EHRs) offer compelling benefits, enhancing everything from clinical decisions to financial stability in private practices.

 Clinic owners and managers often face issues with manual paperwork, fragmented medical information, and administrative delays, which can affect care quality and revenue.
 EHR systems address these problems by providing a secure, unified source of patient data, automating tasks, and offering tools for clinical and business intelligence.
 This transition is key to creating a resilient and competitive practice.